neoforged/.github/primers/1.21.2/index.md

     - `Salmon#getSalmonScale` - Returns the scale factor to apply to the entity's bounding box.
     - `Wolf#DEFAULT_TAIL_ANGLE` - Returns the default tail angle of the wolf.
 - `net.minecraft.world.entity.boss.enderdragon.DragonFlightHistory` - Holds the y and rotation of the dragon when flying through the sky.
 Used for animating better motion of the dragon's parts.
+- `net.minecraft.world.entity.monster.Zombie#canSpawnInLiquids` - When true, the zombie can spawn in a liquid.
 - `net.minecraft.world.entity.player`
     - `Inventory`
         - `isUsableForCrafting` - Returns whether the state can be used in a crafting recipe.